 Your QR Code should be at least 1 cm x 1 cm in size to ensure its readability.

-Connected packaging examples: 6 brands that did it right
+Connected packaging examples: 6 brands we can learn from

 #1.
 Tetra Pak leverages connected packaging to promote its sustainability practices

 Tetra Pak, a leading packaging company, focused on sustainability and incorporating environmentally friendly practices into its processes.
 They were on the path to becoming increasingly more sustainable and wanted to share their journey with consumers and educate them on the brand’s sustainability efforts.

 To carry this forward, the brand employed connected packaging using QR Codes.
 It created a gamified experience for consumers that was both highly engaging and educational.
 On scanning the QR Code, consumers could access games centered around the themes of reduce, renew, and recycle.

 All games were accessible via a single URL that showed a different game to each consumer for every visit.
 Through these fun and educational games, the brand was able to inform consumers about its sustainability.

 Tetra Pak achieved 43,397 QR Code scans from packaging, 49,584 users played the games, which led to 513,951 website page views.